 - Buy the longest strips of bacon you can find, for best coverage.
 Avoid center-cut bacon for this method; it tends to be the shortest cut of bacon.

 - Weave the bacon strips tightly together to prevent shrinking in the oven.

-Make ahead tip: You can wrap the turkey in bacon up to two days in advance and store tightly wrapped in the refrigerator.
-Bring the turkey closer to room temperature by removing it from the refrigerator two hours before roasting.
+Make ahead tip: You can wrap the turkey in bacon up to 2 days in advance and store tightly wrapped in the refrigerator.
+Bring the turkey closer to room temperature by removing it from the refrigerator 2 hours before roasting.

 Roasting a Bacon-Wrapped Turkey